porterjamesj/website/content/hiking/lt23/_index.md

 ### About me

 Like many who attempt a thru-hike, I'd found myself at a crossroads in life.
-A few months before, I'd ended a relationship, left my job of seven years at the [Recurse Center](https://www.recurse.com/), and moved out of New York City, my home for most of my adult life.
+A few months before, I'd gone through a breakup, left my job of seven years at the [Recurse Center](https://www.recurse.com/), and moved out of New York City, my home for most of my adult life.
 I had my reasons for all these changes, but none of them were easy.
 It was a huge amount of turbulence all at once, and both working at RC and being a New Yorker were huge parts of my identity.
 The time felt right for something restorative and reflective like hiking.

 I've harbored a desire to do some kind of thru-hike since I was young, having been aware of the Appalachian Trail and compelled by the quixotic romance of being an "end-to-ender" as long as I can remember.
 I did a lot of backpacking and wilderness canoeing as a teenager and have always thought of myself as an outdoors-y person, but that fell by the wayside in my 20s.
 I had a vague desire to reconnect with that part of myself, but never managed to act on it.
 Now I had the time and the motivation.
 By the time I'd finished moving out of New York in June of 2023, it was too late to start one of the [triple crown trails](https://en.wikipedia.org/wiki/Triple_Crown_of_Hiking), but the LT seemed perfect.
 It would only take about a month to hike, I'd have several months to plan, and I've always had an affinity for New England forests, having spent a lot of time in Maine growing up.